Canine Connect

 As part of my studies, I explored how technology could support clearer communication between dogs and their owners through an Animal-Computer Interaction (ACI) project.
 Dogs often use subtle cues like eye contact, pawing, or proximity, that owners may overlook, leading to frustration or unmet needs.
 This project aimed to better understand those behaviors and design a solution grounded in real interactions.

-How might we design a way for dogs to request attention that is:
+How might we design a way for dogs to request attention that is intuitive for dogs to learn, clearly noticeable for owners, and grounded in observed behavior, not assumptions?

 Research